Elvis Grbac

-Elvis M. Grbac (born August 13, 1970) is an American former football quarterback who played in the National Football League (NFL) for nine seasons, most notably with the Kansas City Chiefs.
-He played college football at Michigan, where he won the Sammy Baugh Trophy, and was selected by the San Francisco 49ers in the eighth round in the 1993 NFL Draft.
-Grbac spent his first four seasons as a backup with the 49ers before playing his next four seasons as the Chiefs' starter.
+Elvis M. Grbac (born August 13, 1970) is an American former professional football quarterback who played in the National Football League (NFL) for nine seasons, most notably with the Kansas City Chiefs.
+He played college football for the Michigan Wolverines, winning the Sammy Baugh Trophy in 1992.
+Grbac was selected in the eighth round of the 1993 NFL draft by the San Francisco 49ers, where he spent his first four seasons as a backup.
+Grbac played his next four seasons as the Chiefs' starter.

-On the Chiefs, Grbac would help lead the team to two playoff berths and one division title, along with earning Pro Bowl honors in 2000.
-However, his tenure would also be known for a quarterback controversy with Rich Gannon during the 1997 season.
-The Chiefs' decision to start Grbac over Gannon drew retrospective criticism due to Gannon having greater success on the rival Oakland Raiders.
+With the Chiefs, Grbac would help lead the team to two playoff berths and one division title, along with earning Pro Bowl honors in 2000.
+His tenure would also be known for a quarterback controversy with Rich Gannon during the 1997 season, which drew retrospective criticism due to Gannon having greater success on the rival Oakland Raiders.
 Grbac played his final season for the Baltimore Ravens.
-After retiring he became athletic director at Villa Angela-St. Joseph High School, the high school he attended as a student.
+After retiring, he became the athletic director at Villa Angela-St. Joseph High School, the high school he attended.

 Early life

-Grbac was born in Cleveland to Ivan and Cecilija Grbac His father was born in Lanišće, near Buzet, Istria, Croatia, and his mother was also from Istria.
+Grbac was born in Cleveland, Ohio to Ivan and Cecilija Grbac His father was born in Lanišće, near Buzet, Istria, Croatia (at the time part of Yugoslavia), and his mother was also from Istria.
 His parents left Croatia in 1967.
 Grbac has one brother, Engelbert, and two sisters, Maria and Barbara.

 Grbac attended St. Joseph High School, where he played basketball and football.
 One of his high-school teammates was future Heisman Trophy winner Desmond Howard.